 Visiting places of worship

-There is no substitute for and other gatherings.
+There is no substitute for visiting places of worship and other gatherings.
 The sights, sounds, rituals, textures, mood and conversations will tell you more than any book ever can.
 Here’s some advice on getting started.

 ON THE RECORD?
 If a worship service is open to the public, you can consider what is said in it on the record in most countries.
 Sermons can usually be quoted because they are public proclamations.
 Reporters should be careful about quoting prayers, however; people have filed lawsuits over their private problems being made public.